 For a student of second and subsequent terms, the number and nature of courses for which he/she can register will be decided on the basis of his/her academic performance during the previous term.
-The advisor will advise the students to register for the courses during the next term the framework of the guidelines within in respect of minimum/maximum credit hours limits, etc. which are elaborated at appropriate places in this report.
+The advisor will advise the students to register for the courses during the next term framework guidelines within the of the in respect minimum/maximum credit hours limits, etc. which are elaborated at appropriate places in this report.
 The Advisor is also authorized to permit the student to drop one or more courses based on his/her academic performance and the corresponding categorization (see Art.
 16 for details).